craigrobertsdev/LessonFlow/docs/Features/Reports.md

 ### Aggregate grades from assessments

 This feature takes the grades entered for each student for each assessment and aggregates them into a single grade for each subject.

+Have a list of all the dispositions that appear in the South Australian curriculum so when I am writing reports I can talk about the kids in terms of the dispositions.
+These are typically talked about in the general comments section.